-The Western Great Lakes Owl Survey follows nationally-standardized protocols and asks volunteers to conduct at least one roadside survey of an assigned route after dark between April 1 and 15.
+The Western Great Lakes Owl Survey follows nationally-standardized protocols and asks volunteers to conduct two roadside surveys of an assigned route after dark, the first in early April and the second in late April or early May.
 Wisconsin hosts more than 90 survey routes statewide, each consisting of 10 stations spaced one mile apart.
 Observers record all owls detected during a five-minute listening period at each station, and the entire survey is typically completed in ~ two hours (see here for details on protocol).
 The most common owls are Great Horned, Barred, and Northern Saw-whet Owl, while other fun critters like American Woodcock, Wilson's Snipe, Ruffed Grouse, coyotes, and frogs are frequently encountered.
-Check out the "Stories from the Field" section to read more about other volunteers' experiences in years past.

 Owl enthusiasts of any skill level are welcome.
 All volunteers are provided online training opportunities and must pass a brief certification test to ensure accurate data collection.
-Routes are assigned on a first-come, first-serve basis, so be sure to view the map of routes and sign up today!
+Routes are assigned on a first-come, first-serve basis. so be sure to view the map of routes.
 Keep in mind that the Wisconsin Nightjar Survey uses identical routes and similar protocols so you may consider participating in both surveys.

 Hawk Ridge Bird Observatory - Spring Owl Surveying